jembi/openhim-bench/README.md

 #### -x MEDIATOR_PROPERTIES
 [OpenHIE Suite] A file containing the XDS.b Mediator properties.
 You can create a copy of `config/xds-mediator.properties` to get you started.

+#### -p
+Profile the application using perf_events and produce a flame graph in the results. **Note:** You must allow perf to run in uerspace to run this without root.
+To do this execute `echo '-1' | sudo tee /proc/sys/kernel/perf_event_paranoid`.